marsdd/employment-pathways/README.md

 ## Getting Started

-[HERE](https://marsdd.github.io/employment-pathways/index.html) is our employment pathway prototype].
+[HERE](https://marsdd.github.io/employment-pathways/index.html) is our employment pathway builder prototype.
 To begin building your employment pathway, select an occupation from the drop down menu.
 A node will appear on the page to represent your selected occupation.
 By clicking on this node and subsequent nodes, you can explore various neighbouring jobs in terms of their underlying.

 ### Background & Methodology